darkinowls/translator/README.md

 # translator

-This is my own created language created on python
+This is my own language created on python

 Check documentation (docx file) for details